yaydede/Yigit_Aydede/index.md

 - Currently, I am serving at [Reimagining the Future for Nova Scotians](https://www.dal.ca/faculty/management/news-events/reimagine-ns.html) where academic and community experts are put together with access to the best research and data available and see what opportunities are possible for Nova Scotia.
 - I have developed and taught a course, [Introduction to Applied Machine Learning with R](https://raw.githack.com/yaydede/Teaching/main/MLPoster.pdf) in Winter 2020.
 It is the first and only machine learning course in the [Sobey School of Business](https://www.smu.ca/academics/sobey/) that also has programming Labs.
 Moreover, I am at the program development committee of Master of Business Analytics (MBAN), where I will teach "MBAN 5610 Artificial Intelligence & Machine Learning".
 - I present and dissaminate my work using unconventional data and the latest methods in Machine Learning here in my blog post series.
 (See CBC NEWS - [How well have Canadians complied with COVID-19 restrictions?
 New data offers a glimpse](https://www.cbc.ca/news/canada/mobility-covid-restrictions-compliance-1.5956947))
-- My application for the promotion to Full Professorship is under review.

 ## CV
 ***